April Branning

-Character creation and development
+Creation and development

 The character of April Branning, played by Debbie Arnold, is introduced in December 1995 as the "fun-loving" sister of Carol Jackson (Lindsey Coulson).
 Her entrance storyline is part of a plot that leads to the marriage of Carol and her boyfriend Alan (Howard Antony) - when April is jilted at the altar, Carol and Alan marry in her place.
 The character was turned into a regular in 1996, moving to the soap's setting of Albert Square.

 At the time, Jaci Stephen, television critic for The Mirror described April as a kind of character "who, from the moment they open their mouths, appear to have been around for ever."
 She added, "She has bleached blonde hair, overdresses and has the kind of flirtatious manner guaranteed to drive the Square's women to violence.
 As April grows more glamorous Cindy (Michelle Collins) grows more dowdy."

 April's most high-profile storyline is a romance with market inspector Michael Rose (Russell Floyd).
 In August 1996, less than a year after her arrival, it was announced that actress Debbie Arnold was quitting her role as April Branning, despite previously being quoted as saying "If they try to get rid of me, I'll chain myself to the railings of Albert Square."
 Arnold reportedly said, "I want to move on" and a friend of hers is quoted as saying " Debbie has already appeared in Coronation Street and Emmerdale.
 She's terrified of getting in a rut and wants to try her hand at other TV work - she's had plenty of offers already."

 It was reported at the time that April's leaving storyline would revolve around an affair with her sister's husband Alan Jackson.
 According to The Mirror, "the show's bosses are planning a sensational storyline for her departure - April will start a steamy affair with her screen sister's husband Alan, played by Howard Anthony.
 But his missus finds out and viewers will be treated to an emotional confrontation between the two.
 April ends up packing her bags and leaving the Square because she still holds a torch for her brother-in-law."
 This proved to be false, and April instead departed after dumping Michael Rose and reuniting with her former lover to start a new life in Greece.
 She last appeared in October 1996.